mendix/docs/content/studio/page-editor-widgets-images-and-files.md

 The static image and the dynamic image share the properties in the **Events** section, except for one property that is [specific for the dynamic image](#events-dynamic-image).

-For more information on the **Events** section for static and dynamic images, see [Events Section in Widgets](page-editor-widgets-events-section).
+For more information on the **Events** section for static and dynamic images, see [Events Section](page-editor-widgets-events-section).

 ##### 2.1.2.2 Dynamic Image Specific Property {#events-dynamic-image}